India hijab row: 'All I want to do is study' | DW | 10.02.2022

 "Refusing to let girls go to school in their hijabs is horrifying.
 The objectification of women persists, for wearing less or more," Yousafzai tweeted.

-Some experts say that the BJP is deliberately igniting the issue for political gains.
+Some experts say the BJP is deliberately igniting the issue for political gains.

 "What to eat and what to wear is a fundamental right.
 The BJP is trying to impose its choices on people.
 This is nothing but majoritarian politics at play," Nawab Malik of the Nationalist Congress Party told DW.